Lex-DRL/AID-guide/Building_better_worlds.md

 Doing so manually would be tedious, but with addition of scripts feature (which became available for free, too) it can be automated.

-Read more details about it here: [Authors Notes specifics](/AID%20WI%20Research%20Sheet.md#authors-notes-specifics).
+Read more about it here: [Authors Notes specifics](/AID%20WI%20Research%20Sheet.md#authors-notes-specifics).

 ### The best format atm
 The in-depth comparison of those formats is also in the colossal "AI Dungeon World Info Research and Reference" by birb, in the [World Info and Formatting](/AID%20WI%20Research%20Sheet.md#world-info-and-formatting) section.